 Prerequisites

-Before deploying the MPC Hot Signer, ensure you have:- API Key Setup: Create dedicated API keys following the API Key creation guide
+- API Key Setup: Create dedicated API keys following the API Key creation guide

 - PostgreSQL Database: A running PostgreSQL instance for shard storage